-Can you see from the concern of the living Thessalonians that their hope was not that of going to Heaven to see their loved ones but of entering the Kingdom when it comes to the earth?
+Can you see from the concern of the living Thessalonians that their hope was not to go to Heaven to see their loved ones, but to enter the Kingdom when it comes to the earth?

 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 (I Thessalonians 4:16)

 The above verse does not suggest a secret “rapture,” does it?
 In fact, as the next chapter of First Thessalonians states, this is the historic Day of the Lord, the time when “every eye shall see him.”
 The New Testament indicates clearly that there is only the one coming of Christ, the appearing of Christ.

 The exception is the coming of Jesus in the Spirit to prepare His disciples to be the dwelling place of the Father and Christ.
 This account is found in John chapter 14, which is not speaking of the parousia, the coming of the Lord presented in Matthew chapter 24, and referred to throughout the New Testament.
 Have you ever noticed that none of the parables of Jesus concern Heaven, only with the Kingdom of God?

 Parousia, the Presence of the Lord, is used in Matthew 24 when referring to the coming of the Lord.
 Parousia is used exclusively in First and Second Thessalonians when speaking of the Day of Christ, the coming of the Lord.